 Honest Crust Sourdough Pizza

 Honest Crust has been drawing in foodies from across the UK that visit for their excellent sourdough pizzas made with the best of Italian and British ingredients.
 HC is the other independent Manchester pizzeria that made it into Where To Eat Pizza guide.
 They started as a mobile street food operation in 2013, taking their wood-fired oven on wheels around the North West to markets, food festivals and street food events.
-Now they have two permanent stalls; one at Altrincham’s Market House and another at Mackie Mayor in Manchester.
+Now they have three permanent stalls; one at Altrincham’s Market House, another at Mackie Mayor in Manchester and a third at Macclesfield's Picturedrome.
 Altrincham Market, Greenwood Street, Altrincham, WA14 1SA and Mackie Mayor, 1 Eagle St, Manchester M4 5BU

-Despite it being his first competitive cooking event, Luigi Marino, from Tre Ciccio in Altrincham, beat fifteen other pizzaiolos to walk away with the title ‘National Pizza Chef of the Year’ in Casual Dining Magazine’s National Pizza Awards 2018.
-Tre Ciccio Altrincham only opened a year ago, so the accolade is quite a coup for Luigi and his mentor, restaurant co-owner Francesco Scafuri.
-As you’d expect, pizzas are all made from a slow-rising 24 hour dough which is baked at around 500˚C in the wood- burning oven, giving them a lighter, more digestible crust.
-They recently opened a second in Bramhall with a third coming to Ramsbottom soon.
+Despite it being his first competitive cooking event, Luigi Marino, from Tre Ciccio in Altrincham, beat 15 other pizzaiolos to walk away with the title ‘National Pizza Chef of the Year’ in Casual Dining Magazine’s National Pizza Awards in 2018.
+Tre Ciccio Altrincham had only opened a year previously, so the accolade is quite a coup for Luigi and his mentor, restaurant co-owner Francesco Scafuri.
+As you’d expect, pizzas are all made from a slow-rising 24 hour dough which is baked at around 500˚C in the wood-burning oven, giving them a lighter, more digestible crust.
+They opened a second restaurant in Bramhall with a third in Ramsbottom.
+The Southern Italian-inspired restaurant went into administration earlier this year, but the company soon found new investors and is looking at a bright future.
 4a Moss Lane, Altrincham WA14 1BA and 26 Bramhall Lane South, Bramhall, SK7 1AF

 Salvi’s Mozzarella Bar

 Salvi’s was one of the very first places to open in the Corn Exchange when it first began to morph into a dining destination in 2012.
 It is owned by genuine Neapolitan Maurizio Cecco and his wife Clare, who also organise the annual Festa Italiana weekend on Exchange Square.
 Cecco, who hails from nearby Pompeii, moved to Manchester in the nineties, eventually opening Salvi's Mozzarella Bar.
 He then followed this in 2015 with Salvi's Cucina and Rosticceria on John Dalton Street.
+More recently, Salvi's opened up in Manchester's Northern Quarter.
 Good pizza is in his blood, sweat and tears.
 Try the fried calzone (pictured above) - you'll never see pizza in the same way.
 1, The Corn Exchange, Corporation St, Manchester M4 3TR

 Still chock-full most evenings, despite being open since 2015, Double Zero is arguably Manchester's most popular suburban pizzeria.
 It kinda helps that it's also BYOB - with the Co-op across the road doing a roaring trade in thirsty DZ punters.
 Another of the Vera Pizza Napoletana well-authentico school (the menu features a fair few stamps), Double Zero, as well as offering the classics, does break with tradition by offering the chance to 'CREATE YOUR ULTIMATE PIZZA' - so chuck a bunch of toppings at a margherita and hope it works.
 We'd just play it safe and go Margherita with Bufala (that's next level mozzarella).
 368 Barlow Moor Rd, Manchester M21 8AZ